‘Bachelor In Paradise’: Find Out Why Reality Steve Thinks There Could Be A ‘Major Problem’ Moving Forward

 Reality Steve is one of the most cited sources for spoilers related to Bachelor Nation.
 And in one of his newer posts, he discussed what he believes could be a “major problem” for the Bachelor in Paradise series.
-And it’s all about the premise of the show, versus the reality of what transpires in Paradise.
+And it’s all about the premise of the show versus the reality of what transpires in paradise.

 For one, Steve said that “it’s just not the same show it once was.”
 And for him, what it once was included things like being “light hearted” and an “easier watch.”